MariusTBjercke/BlizzlikeCMS/README.md

+# !!
+UNFORTUNATELY, THIS PROJECT IS DEAD FOR NOW.
+YOU ARE STILL FREE TO PULL AND FORK AS YOU LIKE. !!

 # Blizzlike is a CMS for the TrinityCore Open Source MMO Framework.
 This is project is designed to be a simple, easy to use web content management system and user registration portal for World of Warcraft private servers powered by TrinityCore.